-DAN JACOBS/The Observer Senior defensive lineman Pat Kuntz attempts to break up a pass in Notre Dame's 23-7 loss to Michigan State on Sept.
-20. Stanford's running backs, Toby Gerhart and Anthony Kimble, present a two-sided challenge to Notre Dame's defense Saturday.
-To guelch the running game, Brown said, the defense has to control the line of scrimmage.
-"All running backs run the same when there's no hole," Brown said.
-"When there's no hole or the holes are small, it's harder for them to be effective."
-For that to happen, he said, Kuntz has to cause problems up front.
+Irish senior Pat Kuntz lines up in the rain against the Michigan offensive line.
+Kuntz helped Notre Dame to a 35-17 win over the Wolverines on Sept.
+13 at Notre Dame Stadium. years.
+It's definitely different, but it reminds me a little bit of Stanford's running backs, Toby Gerhart and Anthony Kimble, present a two-sided challenge to Notre Dame's defense Saturday.
+To quelch the running game, Brown said, the defense has to control the line of scrimmage "All running backs run the same when there's no hole," Brown said.
+"When there's no hole or the holes are small, it's harder for them to be effec- For that to happen, he said, Kuntz has to cause problems up front.
 "We need him to play hard, be disruptive in there," Brown said.
 "He's the oldest guy out there for the most part.
 He's gotta show them.
 When he's out there he needs to be a problem."
 Disruptiveness isn't a physical trait, Oliver said.
 It's a mentality.
 "The way we call our defenses help that because we call an aggressive style of defense," Oliver said.
-"It's their attitude, just wanting to get there."
+"It's their attitude, just wanting to get there.'
 That aggressive play-calling hasn't produced much in the way of tangible results this season - only one sack - but that didn't concern Kuntz or Brown.
-Kuntz said there were other stats, like completion percentage or turnovers forced, that showed the success of a défensive scheme.
+Kuntz said there were other stats, like completion percentage or turnovers forced, that showed the success of a defensive scheme.
 Brown's philosophy, he said, is to keep the offense short of the sticks at all cost.
-The other team could complete 70 percent of their passes, he said, but as long as they were short passes and the defense forced three-and-outs, he'd be okay ting sacks," Kuntz said.
+The other team could complete 70 percent of their passes, he said, but as long as they were short passes and the defense forced three-and-outs, he'd be okay with it.

+"You can be very effective with the pass rush by not getting sacks," Kuntz said.
 "Getting your hands up, altering throws, things like that."
 If disruptive describes Kuntz on the field, messy describes him off of it.
 He's an eccentric guy, outgoing with a vibrant personality.
 His hair reflects the many sides of his psyche; so far this season, it went from long, flowing brown hair to a thoroughly terrifying skullet to a shaved dome.
-Now he sports a buzz cut.
-Kuntz's roommates at their off-campus house known "the as Kingdom,' tackles Paul Duncan and i k Μ е Turkovich, linebacker Steve Quinn and safe-Kyle ty McCarthy, describe him as the untidy child of the house.
+Now he sports a buzz Kuntz's roommates at their off-campus house known "the as tackles Paul Duncan and M i k e Turkovich, linebacker Steve Quinn and safe- McCarthy, describe him as the untidy child of the house.
 He's not proud of it, but it's a stigma he's stuck with.
 He's got them all beat at Halo, however.
 He said he's a level 48, out of 50, on xBox Live, and scoffs at the idea that guard Eric Olsen is anywhere near his level.
 "He's not even in my league.
 He's in double-A, and I'm in the MLB," he said.
 No one on the team escapes Kuntz's insults and jokes.
 The defensive linemen alone offer him enough fodder most of the time, but he's not afraid to spread the love around the locker room.
-Recently, Kuntz had a prob- "Everybody's open" game.
-It doesn't matter if you're a freshman or a seinor.
-If you do something stupid, everyone's going to get after you."
-Pat Kuntz Irish senior lem with nose tackle Ian Williams dreadlocks shedding hair onto his table during meetings.
-After Williams ignored Kuntz's warnings to stop, Kuntz pulled out wads of his long locks and spread them all over Williams.
-"And I didn't tell him until after the meeting," he said.
+'They love to play practical jokes," Oliver said of the defensive linemen.
+"You better watch them, because they'll get you.
+They will get everybody and anybody."
+Kuntz agreed.

+"Everybody's open

+game.
+It doesn't matter

+if you're a freshman or

+a seinor.
+If you do

+something stupid,

+everyone's going to get

+after you.